GitCene/CTF/Hercules/README.md

 The real flag is in the executable running on the server, and we need to learn how to decrypt its output.

-We can see that main calls a new function with `0x19` and the flag as its parameters:
+We can see that `main` calls a new function with `0x19` and the flag as its parameters:

 ![](10.png)

 That's a lot of variables.
-However, we may notice that the variables in lines 27-29 actually form an array, which the decompiler hasn't recovered properly.
+However, we may notice that the ones in lines 27-29 actually form an array, which the decompiler hasn't recovered properly.
 Reading line 65 gives a clue to that, as
 `local_88`, which holds the address of the first variable, is accessed as `local_88[1]` and `local_88[2]`, and reading the disassembly confirms these suspicions.

 Similarly, `local_58` seems to be the start of an array of 9 variables.